Saravana2u/MelanomaDetectionAssignment/README.md

-# Project Name -Melanoma Detection CNN Assignment -   By Saravanakumar PERUMAL
+# Project Name -Melanoma Detection Assignment -   By Saravanakumar PERUMAL
 > Description :
     In this assignment, multiclass classification CNN model is built using a custom convolutional neural network in TensorFlow.
 ## Table of Contents